1

 What are disproportionately impacted communities?

 Some communities in Colorado have more than their fair share of environmental exposure, which can result in higher levels of environmental health harm.
 The disproportionately impacted community definition created by the state legislature in 2021 identifies areas in Colorado that may experience higher environmental and health burdens, like pollution and climate change.
 In 2023, the state updated the definition of a disproportionately impacted community based on recommendations from the Environmental Justice Action Task Force in Section 24-4-109 of the Colorado Revised Statutes.
-The data underlying the definition is updated annually.
 The last update was in November 2024.

 What is in the definition?